- Drizzle over sliced summer fruit.

 - Brighten lentil, chicken or pumpkin soups.

-- Make a classic vinaigrette with Dijon mustard, garlic, a great Extra Virgin Olive Oil, fresh ground pepper & fantastic salt.
+- Make a classic vinaigrette with Dijon mustard, garlic, a great Extra Virgin Olive Oil, freshly ground pepper & fantastic salt.

-- Substitute for regular balsamic when you want a less rich, lighter flavor.
+- Substitute for regular balsamic when you want a lighter flavor.

 - Use to make an O Cocktail